problame/documentation/opinionated.rst

 Using the web UI on your smartphone is not so bad.
 The stylesheet is responsive and you can even swipe entries.

 - Developing a native mobile application takes a lot of work.
-- You must know pretty well iOS/Android specific SDKs, languages and frameworks, which is not the case of every body.
+- You must know pretty well iOS/Android specific SDKs, languages and frameworks, which is not the case of everybody.
 - You must develop your application twice, one for Android and another one for iOS, unless you use some kind of hackish toolkit like React Native or similar.
-- You have to pay a fee to publish your app on the store even if your app doesn't make any money.
+- You have to pay a fee to publish your app in the store even if your app doesn't make any money.
-- Big corporations control everything that's happening on their respective store, it's a closed ecosystem.
+- Big corporations control everything that's happening in their respective store, it's a closed ecosystem.
 - The web is the universal platform and could be also your app store.